issus/altium-library/README.md

 ## Altium License

-I have been asked several times if I have a legal Altium license - yes I do, my Altium user profile is [here (must login to view)](https://userprofile.live.altium.com/#user/8CB7EA47-E042-494B-9BD2-69373453C04E)
+I have been asked several times if I have a legal Altium license - yes I do, my Altium user profile is [here (must login to view)](https://userprofile.live.altium.com/#user/EFBFF7A4-52D2-4EBA-8F30-497D6CEB8202)

-The profile is pretty empty, because Altium don't bother with bug fixes so I don't bother reporting them (existing DBLib issues have been around for 5+ years).

 License
 ----